eugen15/diffie-hellman-cpp/README.md

 # Diffie-Hellman CPP

-The project goal is to write a C++ Diffie-Hellman implementation compatible with LibreSSL/OpenSSL.
-There is no any practical profit.
-I do it just for fun.
-By compatibility I mean exchanging p, g and the public key in binary or hex form.
-Then, deriving a correct shared secret on both sides.
-Initially, I wanted to write my own big number implementation.
-Unfortunately, it would take too much time.
-So, for beginning, I decided to use boost cpp_int.
-The project supports both OpenSSL 3.x.x and LibreSSL 3.x.x to test compatibility.
+This is a C++ Diffie-Hellman implementation based on boost::multiprecision::cpp_int.
+The output/input data format is compatible with OpenSSL 3.x.x and LibreSSL 3.x.x.
+So you can exchange the p, g and public key with those libraries to derive the shared secret.
+The project can be compiled with support of any of the libraries to run some tests.
+The project is just for fun.

 ## Source code
 See below for the main classes.
 * ``DiffieHellman``: The interface for Diffie-Hellman implementations.
 Also, it provides the factory method to create an appropriate instance.
-* ``DiffieHellmanOpenSSL``: The OpenSSL implementation.
+* ``DiffieHellmanOpenSSL``: A typical OpenSSL implementation.
-* ``DiffieHellmanLibreSSLDH``: The typical Diffie-Hellman implementation.
-It is based on LibreSSL DH functions.
+* ``DiffieHellmanLibreSSLDH``: A typical LibreSSL implementation.
-* ``DiffieHellmanLibreSSLBN``: The intermediate implementation which is based on LibreSSL BIGNUM without the DH functions.
+* ``DiffieHellmanLibreSSLBN``: The intermediate implementation which is based on LibreSSL BIGNUM without using the DH functions.
-* ``DiffieHellmanBoost``: The C++ implementation uses boost::multiprecision::cpp_int for big number operations.
+* ``DiffieHellmanBoost``: The C++ implementation which uses boost::multiprecision::cpp_int for big number operations.
 * ``Tester``: The tester class.

 ## Building